Three Manufacturers Testify to the Business Value of PLM

 Stop the Wheel Spinning: Reduce ECO Cycles by 50%

-IPG Photonics, designer of semiconductor and cloud software company, turned to Arena to eliminate the time consuming complications of managing unwieldy change order packages by formalizing ECO processes.
+IPG Photonics, a designer of semiconductor and cloud software company, turned to Arena to eliminate the time-consuming complications of managing unwieldy change order packages by formalizing ECO processes.
 In addition, Arena reduced ECO cycles by 50%, allowed refactoring of large BOM trees in a few hours, and dramatically lowered procurement costs.

 Director of Platform, Bill Orner, noted that Arena’s ability to accelerate time to market has cut months out of the time to prototype from a 14-month development platform project.
 Arena also saved the company $100,000 per design project.
 When it comes to calculating product errors, Orner claimed it was harder to quantify—in a positive way.

 “I can’t give you any estimates in the reduction of errors because we don’t have any now with Arena,” said Orner.
 “One error for us in assembly is catastrophic if the product doesn’t run.
 You know, so we’re down to close to zero errors for product deployment.”

 Abracadabra.
 Now you see product errors…now you don’t.

 Click here to learn more about how Arena PLM delivered compelling ROI to companies in industries ranging from medical devices to high tech.